20, Jan 2026

 Can Natural Cleaning Products Rival Domestic Detergents?

 Recently, a neighbour of mine asked me to help her clean her kitchen.
 Of course, I agreed because the woman was quite old and needed help.
 I noticed the sink and floor were messy and dirty when I entered.
-I had predictably taken the necessary cleaning stuff, assuming it was unavailable at her home.
+I had predictably taken the necessary cleaning stuff for the upcoming chores, assuming it was unavailable at her home.
 When she saw the detergents, she waved and forbade me to use them.
 I convinced her that all this dirt would not go away without detergent.
 But the woman stubbornly refused.
 I wondered what to do and stood in the middle of the room.
 She took out a bar of soap and a mixture of vinegar and water in a bottle.
 Also added a packet of salt.
 She almost ordered me to wash the sink and around with these things.
 I laughed for understandable reasons.
 I did not expect to have people who use salt and vinegar for cleaning.
 These were the means that my grandmother used at the time.

 I started and did my best to wash and clean everything.
 And you know what?
 I could polish everything to shine.
 Then we tidied up the room, and when we finished, I asked her why she didn’t use the more comfortable and robust cleaners instead of rubbing them so hard.
 She replied by pointing out the following: